 Hotel Chile, Art Nouveau hotel on Avenida de Mayo, Buenos Aires, Argentina

-A fire in 1988 destroyed the original eastern dome and slate roof, replaced later with corrugated iron structures.
-This change altered the roofline noticeably, yet often goes unnoticed by visitors.
+A fire in 1988 destroyed the building's original eastern dome and slate roof, which were later replaced with corrugated iron structures.
+Knowing this, visitors who look up at the roofline can spot the contrast between what was rebuilt and the original ornamental profile.

 The community of curious travelers